 Lent at St. Stephen's

-Lent begins with a day of special devotion and discipline known as “Ash Wednesday” which this year falls on February 14.
-The traditional worship for this day is especially powerful and calls for the “imposition of ashes.”
-Parishioners are invited to come forward to receive the imprint of ashes on their foreheads, as a sign of your mortality and your dependence on God.
+Lent always begins with “Ash Wednesday,” a time to step off the treadmill of our busy lives and consider again what is most important.
+The traditional worship for this day can be especially powerful and calls for the “imposition of ashes.”
+During this service, you are invited to come forward to receive the imprint of ashes on your forehead, as a sign of your mortality and your dependence on God.
 In this stark way, we are put in mind of the difference between those things that are passing away and those things that endure, and we recommit ourselves to that which endures.

 - 7:30 a.m.